fregante/webext-permission-toggle/readme.md

 <img width="331" alt="Context menu" src="https://user-images.githubusercontent.com/1402241/32874388-e0c64150-cacc-11e7-9a50-eae3727fd3c2.png" align="right">

 > WebExtension module: Browser-action context menu to request permission for the current tab.

-Chrome, Firefox, Safari.
+- Browsers: Chrome, Firefox, and Safari
+- Manifest: v2 and v3

 Works great when paired with [webext-dynamic-content-scripts](https://github.com/fregante/webext-dynamic-content-scripts/blob/master/how-to-add-github-enterprise-support-to-web-extensions.md) if you want to also inject content scripts on the new domains.